ncphillips/truecoders.io/_faqs/company-accredited.markdown

 display_title: Are you Accredited?
 ---

-Currently, we are not an accredited institution.
+Currently, we are not an accredited institution, but this is something we would certainly consider securing in future.